fbeauKmi/update_klipper_and_mcus/README.md

 This is small bash script to update klipper and mcus (main, rpi, can, pico, ... ) and **keep trace of config file for the next update !**

 > [!NOTE]
-> The version 0.0.5 of the script introduces major changes:
+> The actual version is tagged 0.0.6.
-> - `ukam.sh` replaces `update_klipper.sh`
-> - `ukam.sh` need also `./scripts` folder in order to work properly
-> - Ukam config folder is `~/printer_data/config/ukam`, easier to edit & backup
-> - `--rollback` allows to revert to any commit
-> - Menuconfig does not appear for boards already configured.
 >
+> Changes :
+> - Improve verbose mode,
+> - Error handling allows interactions instead of leaving script,
+> - Rework config parser,
+> - Klipper update : Ask to rebase if `git pull` fails,
+> - `-c` option is allowed when printing.
+>
 > Fixes:
-> - space character is allowed in section name
-> - klipper service is only stopped when needed
+> - typos.
->
-> However your old `mcus.ini` is still compatible with the reworked script.
-> Just add `klipper_section` for each mcu, in order to check firmware version
-> on the board. see [Edit mcus.ini](#edit-mcusini)

 ## Table of Contents
 - [Disclaimer](#disclaimer)<!-- omit in toc -->